Feature #601

 - Enable/Disable camera.

-- Enable/Disable local display of camera.
+- Enable/Disable local display of camera (on TFT)

 Related issues